-One language sets you in a corridor for life.
-Two languages or a Second language opens every door along the way.
-ESL courses will provide students with the knowledge and skills they need to begin to adapt to their new lives in Canada.
+A second language opens so many professional and personal doors for people in life.
+ESL courses will provide students with the knowledge and skills they need in life and assist newcomers begin to adapt to their new lives in Canada.

-English as a Second Language Level 3 – ESLCO course further extends students’ skills in listening, speaking, reading, and writing in English for a variety of everyday and academic purposes.
+English as a Second Language Level 3 – ESLCO course further extends students’ skills in listening, speaking, reading, and writing in English with more challenging topics and practice.

 |Unit||Titles and Descriptions||Time and Sequence|

 |1||A Whirlwind of Emotions